exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     }
     ```

-9. Now repeat the previous two steps for all **other kinds of capabilities**.
+9. Repeat the previous two steps for all **other kinds of capabilities**.

     ### Defining Catalog and Schema Support